Zazen – a Japanese term meaning, ‘seated meditation’; Chan in Chinese; Dhyana in Sanskrit.

 A Zen poem goes: Sitting quietly, doing nothing, spring comes and the grass grows by itself.

 As we sit we’re neither doing this, nor that; neither thinking this, nor that.
-Taizan Maezumi says: “don’t develop or cling to any thought.”
+Clinging to nothing that comes along.
 Thoughts, feelings and perceptions become like clouds moving across the sky – brief, ever-changing, without fixed substance or identity, always merging and becoming something new.
 In zazen we experience the ungraspable, indefinable, empty nature of being here, being present – things-as-they-are (tathata – suchness, the thingness of things).
 No picking or choosing, but accepting everything just as it is.

 To practice zazen is to be mindful, and being mindful is also to mind, to care for, to look after.
 When we say, ‘mind your head’, or ‘would you mind the children for me’, or ‘I do mind’ – we are saying we are attentive and will take care.
 Caring for, and kindness towards, oneself, other beings and one’s environment, seem to grow out of the practice of zazen.
 Compassion is not a separate quality, to be cultivated in its’ own right, but is rather an integral part of mindful meditation.
 When we practice zazen suffering is eased.